remag2069/WaveMix-Inpainting/README.md

 Deciding between strided convolution or patchifying convolutions in the intial conv layer.
 Used for classification. 'pachify' or 'strided'.
 - `patch_size`: int.
 Size of each non-overlaping patch in case of patchifying convolution.
 Should be a multiple of 4.
+- `num_models`: int.
+Number of consecutive models each consisting of wavemix modules with defined `depth` and additional convolution and deconvolution layers, total number of wavemix modules is the product of num_models and depth.

 #### Cite the following papers